 At Notre Dame, Gil’s music was regularly performed by the Notre Dame Composers’ Consortium under the mentorship of composer John Liberatore, and received additional performances by the Notre Dame Liturgical Choir.
 A selection of his pieces were read in a composition workshop with soprano Jamie Jordan and New York Philharmonic percussionist Daniel Druckman, and he took lessons with visiting composers Sky Macklay and Ricardo Zohn-Muldoon.
-His Missa Brevis was selected for performance at LFCCM 2019, where it was performed by the choirs of St Pancras Church and Hampstead Parish Church.
+His Missa Brevis was recently selected for performance in the 2019 London Festival of Contemporary Church Music, where it was performed by the choirs of St. Pancras Church and Hampstead Parish Church.

 Works by Gil Donohue